neo4j/graph-schema-json-js-utils/README.md

 1. A JSON schema that describes how a graph schema should be expressed in JSON.
 2. Utility functions that help the consumers to validate and work with a graph schema.

-This allows the user to validate a graph schema to see if it follows the correct graph specification.
-The result is displayed in the form of a JSON schema, which should also be able to be translated into a .js object and into a JSON string.

 ## Use
 json-schema.json
 The file contains of the description against which the graph schema will be validated.
 The JSON schema serves as a template or as the structure that the graph schema is expected to have.